csc-training/openacc/exercises/ex3/README.md

 ## Reduction

-The file `ex3_dotprod(.c|.F90)` implements a simple dot product of two vectors.
-Try to parallelize the code by using OpenACC parallel loop or kernels pragmas.
+The file `doubleloops(.c|.F90)` implements a simple stencil update kernel.
+Search for a TODO tag and try to parallelize the given loop nest with OpenACC parallel or kernels pragmas.
+Pay attention to the compiler diagnostics output.

+Compile a reference version without OpenACC and compare the results.
 Are you able to get the same results between different runs?
-What is needed for correct computation?
+What if you try to use taito-gpu instead of the desktop system or vice versa?